GideonChoi/ArmorOfGid/README.md

 There you have it, your very own coat of plates!

- ## Image Gallery
+ ## Image Gallerym with Links
 ![15th century coat of plates, inside](https://collectionapi.metmuseum.org/api/collection/v1/iiif/34331/1678607/main-image)
-A 15th century coat of plates, inside
+A 15th century coat of plates, inside https://www.metmuseum.org/art/collection/search/34331

-![Visby coat of plates reproduction](https://i.pinimg.com/originals/a9/2d/5f/a92d5f029562ecc99ffb60818e618770.jpg) An early reproduction of a Visby coat of plates
+![Visby coat of plates reproduction](https://i.pinimg.com/originals/a9/2d/5f/a92d5f029562ecc99ffb60818e618770.jpg) An early reproduction of a Visby coat of plates https://www.pinterest.es/pin/503629170802899714/?nic_v2=1a6t7ENVL

-![Manuscript coat of plates](http://manuscriptminiatures.com/media/cache/manuscriptminiatures.com/original/620-15_large.jpg) A contemporary artistic depiction of two mounted soldiers in coats of plates
+![Manuscript coat of plates](http://manuscriptminiatures.com/media/cache/manuscriptminiatures.com/original/620-15_large.jpg) A contemporary artistic depiction of two mounted soldiers in coats of plates http://manuscriptminiatures.com/4053/11448/